Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 Uterine cancer patients experience similar symptoms, procedures, and challenges as other cancer patients, including:

-These treatments often make the patient nauseated and unable to eat.
-Certain chemicals also can reduce their ability to fight off other diseases or conditions, such as pneumonia or even the common cold.
+These treatments often make the patient nauseous and unable to eat.
+Certain chemicals can also reduce the patient's ability to fight off other diseases or conditions, such as pneumonia or the common cold.

 Uterine cancer patients may also face: